 Asus ROG gaming laptops have always been considered the pinnacle of what you can expect in a streaming laptop, and the 15.6-inch Zephyrus only confirms this statement.

-Starting with its most crucial CPU component, we can already see why this laptop is so powerful.
+Starting with its most crucial CPU component, I can already see why this laptop is so powerful.
 AMD Ryzen 5800H at 3.2 GHz is one of the newest, best CPUs on the market right now, and it grants this streaming laptop unprecedented computing power.

 One of the best components available in this category, outshining any intel core i7 processors in its competitors.